MrHedmad/kerblam-paper/src/main.typ

 This has twofold benefits: a reproducible analysis evokes more confidence in those that read and review it, and it makes it much easier to repurpose the analysis to similar data in the future.

 In the modern era, scientists are equipped with powerful tools to enable reproducibility, such as containerization, virtualization, etc.
-While a discussion on how reproducibility can be achieved eludes the scope of this article, the project layout can promote it, especially when all other principles exposed here are respected.
+While a discussion on how reproducibility can be achieved eludes the scope of this article, the project layout can promote it, especially when all other principles presented here are respected.
 This increased adoption can be promoted by including obvious and easily implementable reproducibility methods right in the layout of the project.

 Workflow managers, like Nextflow @ditommasoNextflowEnablesReproducible2017, Snakemake @molderSustainableDataAnalysis2021, and the Common Workflow Language (CWL) @crusoeMethodsIncludedStandardizing2022 are key tools to enable reproducibility.